GMM Pfaudler acquires majority stake in Pfaudler Group

-GMM Pfaudler announced that it has successfully completed the transaction to acquire a majority stake of its parent, the Pfaudler Group (Pfaudler) from the private equity firm Deutsche Beteiligungs AG Fund VI (DBAG), after receiving all necessary regulatory approvals.
+GMM Pfaudler on Wednesday announced that it has completed the transaction to acquire a majority stake of its parent, the Pfaudler Group, from the private equity firm Deutsche Beteiligungs AG Fund VI.

 Powered by Capital Market - Live News